Nathanwoodburn/hns_doh_loadbalancer/README.md

 - 443 (TCP) Required for DoH
 - 853 (TCP/UDP) Required for DoT
 - 53 (TCP/UDP) Required for Plain DNS

-Nathan will then add your IP to the domain which will let you create a certificate for the domain.

 ## Install script